-When is the Kentucky Derby 2017?
-Date, Start Time & Early Odds Favorites; List Of Past Kentucky Derby Winners
+When Is The Kentucky Derby 2017?
+Date, Start Time, & Early Odds Favorites, List Of Past Kentucky Derby Winners

 When exactly is the 2017 Kentucky Derby?
 That is what a lot of fans are asking themselves as we draw closer to the month of May.
-Once again the annual Run for the Roses will be one of the most anticipated thoroughbred horse races of the season, not to mention that the Kentucky Derby is the first leg of the Triple Crown races.
+Once again, the annual Run for the Roses will be one of the most anticipated thoroughbred horse races of the season, not to mention that the Kentucky Derby is the first leg of the Triple Crown races.

 According to Forbes, the 2017 Kentucky Derby will take place on Saturday, May 6 from Churchill Downs in Louisville, Kentucky.
-The Kentucky Derby is the longest running horse race in the U.S. and this year will be the 143 time the track announcer will utter the famous words “riders up!”
+The Kentucky Derby is the longest-running horse race in the U.S., and this year will be the 143rd time the track announcer will utter the famous words “riders up!”

 So who is favored to win the 2017 Kentucky Derby?

 While the official field and post position draw announcement isn’t until next week, fans and experts know most of the horses that will be saddling up for the big race.
-With no official odds to speak of just of yet, these three horses are sure to be among the top favorites next Saturday afternoon at Churchill Downs: Classic Empire, McCraken and Irish War Cry.
+With no official odds to speak of just of yet, these three horses are sure to be among the top favorites next Saturday afternoon at Churchill Downs: Classic Empire, McCraken, and Irish War Cry.

 Mark Casse knows he has a championship horse on his hands, however, he is hoping for some more consistency from Classic Empire.
-Many tracks across the country are tabbing him as the early odds favorite, and have him listed at 4/1 as an early Kentucky Derby prop bet.
+Many tracks across the country are tabbing him as the early odds favorite and have him listed at 4/1 as an early Kentucky Derby prop bet.

-Classic Empire had big wins at both the Grade 1 Breeders’ Futurity Stakes at Keeneland and the Breeders’ Cup Juvenile at Santa Anita early in the year, however he was a bust with a third-place finish behind Irish War Cry and Gunnevera at the Grade 2 Holy Bull Stakes at Gulfstream.
+Classic Empire had big wins at both the Grade 1 Breeders’ Futurity Stakes at Keeneland and the Breeders’ Cup Juvenile at Santa Anita early in the year.
+However, he was a bust with a third-place finish behind Irish War Cry and Gunnevera at the Grade 2 Holy Bull Stakes at Gulfstream.

 Classic Empire rebounded nicely from the disappointment at Gulfstream by winning the 2017 Arkansas Derby, which is a big reason he is considered a top pick for the upcoming Kentucky Derby.

-Two more horses to keep an eye on Kentucky Derby day are McCraken and Irish War Cry.
+Two more horses to keep an eye on during Kentucky Derby day are McCraken and Irish War Cry.

-Winner of the 2017 Wood Memorial, Irish War Cry is another horse that has a Triple Crown look to him.
-Irish War Cry edged out Battalion Runner who came in second, followed by Cloud Computing who finished the derby prep race at third overall.
+The winner of the 2017 Wood Memorial, Irish War Cry is another horse that has a Triple Crown look to him.
+Irish War Cry edged out Battalion Runner, who came in second, followed by Cloud Computing, who finished the derby prep race at third overall.

 With early odds listed at anywhere from 8/1 to 11/1, Irish War Cry may be a great selection in this year’s Kentucky Derby to finish in the money.